 City of Whitehorse stays on top of citizens’ needs

-The City of Whitehorse, capital of Canada’s Yukon Territory and home to over 25,000 people, takes great pride in their small-town values and in providing one of the best places in Canada to live and work.
-For any community, part of providing a great living experience lies in how it responds to the demands, requests, and issues of their citizens.
+Part of providing a great city to live, work, and play in, for the City of Whitehorse, lies in how it responds to the demands, requests, and issues of their citizens.
 But with thousands of individuals and a close-knit feeling that encourages citizens to contribute to change and to come forward with any issues, the process of ensuring every voice gets heard is not an easy one.
-That’s why The City of Whitehorse partnered with MRS to help them tap in to digital technology to assist them with this process.
+That’s why The City of Whitehorse partnered with MRS to help them tap in to digital technology to assist them with the citizen issue notification and request process.

 The system is designed so that the City of Whitehorse is constantly on top of their citizens’ concerns and that city councilors are given the information that they need, in advance, to come up with solutions to these problems.
 In the background, the automated workflow means no more emails, no more duplicated documents, better tracking of the process, and ensures that each employee in each role is filling in the information required from them, in the right template.
 Leveraging the SharePoint and Office 365 platform, the solution drastically cuts down the time it takes for an issue to make its way from citizens to council, and enforces best practices to ensure the right information is logged every time.